Cold & Flu Symptoms in Children

 Fighting Kids' Cold & Flu Symptoms: Trust Your Instincts

-Sometimes you just have a bad feeling something isn’t right when your child is sick at home.
-Here are some times when it’s best to contact your child's pediatrician.
+Sometimes you just have a bad feeling something isn't right when your child is sick at home.
+Here are some times when it's best to contact your child's pediatrician or go to a pediatric emergency department if the symptoms are unusual or severe.

 When to Call a Doctor